Authentication

 Use CLI tools

-At this point, you already created either a personal access token (PAT) or a service account (SA), but you are not sure about how to use it.
+At this point, you already created either an access token or a service account, but you are not sure about how to use it.
 Below we will show you how to quickly use it with docker, podman, helm, kubectl and curl.

 Every time an access token or service account is created, copy-pastable helper commands are shown for configuring the token immediately.